anwaaralikhan/memory/basics.md

 ##### Explain On What Does Microprocessor Speed Depend?

-The processing speed depends on DATA BUS WIDTH.
+The processing speed depends on `DATA BUS WIDTH`.
 Factors on which the Processor speed depends:

 - Processor clock speed